PANDA’s Community Champions program began in 2016 and brings people with lived experience together to help us advocate for perinatal mental health.

 How does the program work?

-Community Champions are a community who contribute to PANDAs work in perinatal mental health and work to advocate for greater awareness and change to the mental health system.
+Community Champions contribute to PANDAs work in perinatal mental health and work to advocate for greater awareness and change to the mental health system.

 As a volunteer, your role as a Community Champion is flexible, so you can get involved whenever you have the time.